laky/SOS-Local-AI/README.md

 ### Model Sizes
 - Generally, the larger the model, the more "intelligent" it is—it can handle more complex and ambiguous tasks.
-- "Thinking" models are relatively recent and try to make use of Test-Time Scaling [TO ADD] locally.
+- "Thinking" models are relatively recent and try to make use of test-time / inference-time compute (https://openai.com/index/learning-to-reason-with-llms/) locally.
 They take longer to respond as they first need to generate intermediate reasoning steps.

 To peruse some popular models, visit Ollama: https://ollama.com/library.
 Generally, the download size is close to the bare minimum of what amount of memory you need to run the model on your system + add a few GB buffer for the context in the prompt to be safe.